skhunDC/Matrixrain/README.txt

 npm start
 ```

 Open `http://localhost:3000` in your browser to see the matrix rain animation.
 Frames can be moved, resized, minimized with the green underscore, and removed with the red **X** in their corner.
+When removing a frame you will be asked to confirm the deletion.
 Layout is saved server side so it persists across browsers.